scroll-tech/scroll-documentation/src/content/docs/en/getting-started/overview.md

 ## Where is Scroll headed?

-We're released our mainnet on Ethereum, but there's still more work to do.
+We've released our mainnet on Ethereum, but there's still more work to do.
 Next up -- decentralizing each component of the stack.
 To stay up to date, check out [our blog](https://scroll.io/blog) or follow along in [our Discord](https://discord.gg/scroll) or on [Twitter](https://twitter.com/scroll_zkp).